npickens/htx/README.md

 ### HTX.Component

 The `HTX.Component` class is a small and optional part of HTX, serving as a base class designed to be extended by various component classes.
-The constructor takes the an HTX template function to be used by the component.
+The constructor takes an HTX template function which is used to render the component.

 ```javascript
 import {Template} from '/components/crew.htx'